 To educate themselves well, children need great amounts of free time—to make friends, explore, play, get bored and overcome boredom.
 They need time for fleeting interests and to immerse themselves deeply in activities that engage their passions.
 They also need space—to roam, explore, get away, and experience the sense of independence and power that can only occur for children when no adult is watching.

-Adults in our culture often assume that it is their job to keep children more or less constantly busy.
-But the crucial lesson that children must learn is how to take control of their own life, and for that to happen we must back off.
-Our greatest gift to children, concerning their education, is free time to discover and pursue their own interests.
+Among adults in much of the world, it’s currently in fashion to assume that it is their job to keep children more or less constantly busy.
+But the crucial lesson that children must learn is how to make decisions to shape their own life, and for that to happen the adults must back off.
+Living beings need space to grow, and young people need plenty of time free from adults’ plans, meddling, “helping,” and judgements as they endeavor to discover and pursue their own interests.

 OPPORTUNITY TO PLAY WITH THE TOOLS OF THE CULTURE

-Much of education has to do with learning to use the culture’s tools.
-The way to master any tool fully is to play with it, that is, to be creative with it, impose your will on it, make it do what you want it to do.
-In most traditional cultures the adults recognize this, and so the adults allow even little children to play with the real tools of the culture, even those that can cause injury, such as fire, knives, and bows and arrows.
+Much of education has to do with learning to use the relevant culture’s tools.
+The way to master any tool fully is to play with it: to be creative with it, impose your will on it, make it do what you want it to do.
+In cultures with traditions predating the imposition of performance-focused mass schooling, the adults recognize this, and so they allow even little children to play with the real tools of the culture, including those that can cause injury, such as fire, knives, and bows and arrows.

 ACCESS TO A VARIETY OF CARING ADULTS, WHO ARE HELPERS, NOT JUDGES

-Adults can help best when they are not judges of the children, and parents and staff-members involved with Self-Directed Education avoid the role of judge.
-None of us, regardless of age, can be fully honest with–fully willing to show our vulnerability to and ask for help from–people whose business it is to evaluate us.
+Whatever their role and location, adults supporting young people need to offer them non-judgement, respect for their self-determination, positive regard, and the least restrictive environment possible.
+It’s particularly important that adults involved with Self-Directed Education avoid the roles of judge and assessor as none of us, regardless of age, can be fully honest with–fully willing to show our vulnerability to and ask for help from–people whose business it is to evaluate us.
 When we think we are being evaluated, we go into impression-management mode, in which we show off what we know and can do well and avoid what we don’t know or can’t do well.
 Evaluation also induces anxiety, which interferes with learning.
-Impression management and anxiety are antithetical to education, yet they are characteristics that our standard schools are well designed to promote.
+Impression management and anxiety are antithetical to education, even as they remain characteristics conventional schools produce and promote.

 FREE AGE MIXING AMONG CHILDREN AND ADOLESCENTS